commial/experiments/windows-defender/VDM/README.md

 ![](img/random_forest.png)
 ![](img/tree_dot.png)

-Some of this variable are surrounded by `SIGNATURE_TYPE_VERSIONCHECK` entries.
+Some of these variables are surrounded by `SIGNATURE_TYPE_VERSIONCHECK` entries.
 It might suggest that they are only take in account if the version is matching the ones expected.

 As an example :
 ```